zlockewtg/RLinf/docs/source/rst_source/tutorials/user/yaml.rst

     validate_weight: False # whether to send all weights at first for weight comparison.
     validate_save_dir: null # the directory to save the weights for comparison.
 If validate_weight is True, this will be used to save the weights for comparison.
-    print_outputs: False         # whether to print the outputs (token ids, texts, etc.) of inference engine.
+    print_outputs: False         # whether to print the outputs (token ids, texts, etc.) of rollout engine.

     sglang_decode_log_interval: 500000 # the interval for SGLang to log the decode time and other stats.
-    max_running_requests: 64 # the maximum number of running requests in the inference engine.
+    max_running_requests: 64 # the maximum number of running requests in the rollout engine.
     cuda_graph_max_bs: 128 # the maximum batch size for cuda graph.
 If the batch size is larger than this, cuda graph will not be used.

     use_torch_compile: False # enable torch_compile in SGLang for rollout.